algorithmiaio/dev-center/_pages/platform/algorithm-secrets.md

 ![Image of UI settings page for creating secrets](/developers/images/post_images/algorithm_secrets/settings_page.png)

 Start by clicking "New secret" to create an algorithm secret.
-Next, give your secret a name, description, key, and value.
-The key corresponds to the environment variable name and the value is the secret itself.
+Next, give your secret a display name, description, environment variable name, and value.

 It can take up to one minute for new secrets to show up inside your algorithm.
 Similarly, when you update a secret, it can take one minute for that change to take effect.
 {: .notice-info}